NextronSystems/asgard-manual/usage/administration.rst

    Linking the Analysis Cockpit

-You may obtain the Cockpit’s API key in the upper right corner of the Cockpit’s Overview section.
+The Cockpit’s API key can be found on the right side of the Analysis Cockpit's ``Overview`` page.

 .. figure:: ../images/image86-1592214154933.png
    :target: ../_images/image86-1592214154933.png
    :alt: image86

-   Finding the Cockpit’s API key
+   Analysis Cockpit API Key

 ASGARD must be able to connect to the Analysis Cockpit on port 443/TCP for a successful integration.
 Once connected, the Cockpit will show up in ASGARDs overview section along with the "last synced date" (lower left corner).

-Please allow up to five minutes for the status to change on ASGARD’s System Status page.
+Please wait up to five minutes for the status to change on ASGARD’s system status page.
 It will change from ``Not linked`` to ``Online``.

 .. figure:: ../images/image87-1592214183046.png
    :target: ../_images/image87-1592214183046.png